iotaledger/integration-services/api/USAGE.md

 }
 ```

-The api then checks if the subject exists at the api and belongs to the same organization, furthermore it checks if the verifiable credential of the initiator is valid.
-If both applies, it creates a verifiable credential for the subject and stores the credential in the subjects' user data, in addition it returns the verifiable credential in the response.
+The api then checks if the subjectId exists at the api and belongs to the same organization, furthermore it checks if the verifiable credential of the initiator is valid.
+If both applies, a verifiable credential for the subjectId is created and stores the credential in the subjects' user data, in addition it returns the verifiable credential in the response.

 ### 4. Get user data

-The verified user can now be requested to get information about him.
+The verified user can now be requested to provide information about it through presentation of a verifiable credential.
 If a user is verified, can be seen by the `verification.verified` field but also by checking the verifiable credentials of the `verifiableCredentials` array.
 To check whether the verifiable credential is still valid and not revoked the request in section 5 can be used.

 But first request the user by his userId with a GET request at the api: